Simhyeon/dcsv/docs/change.md

-# 0.1.5
+# 0.2.0

+- FET : "to_vec" for row
+- FET : New "custom_header" method for reader
+- CHG : Changed "drop" method to "drop\_data"
-- New : More documentations
+- ERG : More documentations for docs.rs
+- ERG : Applied clippy fix
+- BUG : Row count typo

 # 0.1.4